webrtc-for-the-curious/webrtc-for-the-curious/content/docs/latency.md

 ### Experiment 3 - WebRTC over LTE
 [TODO]
-I am going to call myself on Zoom, but my laptop is going through an LTE hotspot on my phone.
+I am going to call myself, but my laptop is going through an LTE hotspot on my phone.

 Adding encode and transmission over LTE increases latency to 400-700 msec.
 Changing network conditions are captured by the measurement.